 - Balance practice

 In some cases, children with cerebral palsy will have swimming therapy incorporated into their physical therapy sessions.
-These sessions are done with caution and careful assistance, but are essential since they allow children to use muscle groups and do therapeutic exercises that they are otherwise unable to do.
+These sessions are done with caution and careful assistance, but are essential since they allow children to use muscle groups and do therapeutic exercises they are otherwise unable to do.

 On top of this, depending on how severe their disability is, some children with cerebral palsy may engage in ball-throwing and dancing.
 For those who cannot move without assistance, there may be specialized computers, as well as braces and wheelchairs.